caranathunge/caranathunge.github.io/_projects/1_project.md

 **genes containing microsatellites in non-coding regions, such as UTRs, were more likely to be differentially expressed between species than genes with microsatellites in coding regions or those lacking microsatellites.**
 This trend was consistent across all species pairs, suggesting **non-coding microsatellites may be crucial in shaping gene expression divergence during speciation**.
 We also observed greater genetic divergence in transcripts containing microsatellites compared to those without, as measured by pairwise F<sub>ST</sub> at SNPs.
 This suggests that
-**genes withmicrosatellites may be under different selective pressures, leading to increased genetic differentiation among species** {% cite ranathunge2021microsatellites %}.
+**genes with microsatellites may be under different selective pressures, leading to increased genetic differentiation among species** {% cite ranathunge2021microsatellites %}.

 **Further evidence points to the influence of microsatellites on gene expression divergence among populations of the same species**.
 [We found that microsatellite-containing differentially expressed genes were related to transcription regulation and transcription factor activity](https://doi.org/10.1111/mec.14522)